Syfert Injury Law Firm

 (14) The time limitations in this section do not include:

-(a) Periods of delay resulting from a continuance granted at the request or with the consent of the child’s counsel or the child’s guardian ad litem, if one has been appointed by the court, or, if the child is of sufficient capacity to express reasonable consent, at the request or with the consent of the child’s attorney or the child’s guardian ad litem, if one has been appointed by the court, and the child.
+(a) Periods of delay resulting from a continuance granted at the request or with the consent of the child’s guardian ad litem or attorney ad litem, if one is appointed by the court.

 (b) Periods of delay resulting from a continuance granted at the request of any party, if the continuance is granted: